16francej/16francej.github.io/_posts/2018-07-14-Launching-My-Personal-Website.md

 date: 2018-07-14
 ---

-The website is a work in progress.
-It is powered by [Jekyll](http://jekyllrb.com)
+I decided to make this website to shocase some of my projects, and things that I have worked on or thought about.
+It is powered by [Jekyll](http://jekyllrb.com), which conveniently is already built into github hosting.